VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 manage_store_config( identity, config_name, contents, config_type="raw" ) - Change/create a configuration on the platform for an agent with the specified identity

 manage_delete_config( identity, config_name ) - Delete a configuration for an agent with the specified identity.
+Calls the agent's update_config with the action "DELETE_ALL" and no configuration name.

 manage_delete_store( identity ) - Delete all configurations for a VIP IDENTITY.